New Professional Resource

 Why Deaf clients are frequently misdiagnosed or undiagnosed

-Red flags and strengths-based clinical indicators
+Red flags and strengths based clinical indicators

-How to adapt assessment tools that are language- or hearing-dependent
+How to adapt assessment tools that are language or hearing dependent

-Case formulation strategies for complex presentations
+Case formulation strategies

 5. Practical Tools, Examples, and Clinical Guidance

-Composite case vignettes demonstrating real-world application
+Composite case vignettes demonstrating real world application

 Reflective prompts for therapists